Skip to content

 Athens

-If you are in the Greek metropolis for the first time, the Acropolis of Athens is your first port of call when it comes to sightseeing in the city.
-There are a few things in the world that can be compared to the Acropolis of Athens.
+If you are visiting the Greek metropolis for the first time, the Acropolis of Athens should be your first port of call when sightseeing.
+Few things can compare to it.

-Considered as the landmark of Athens, the Acropolis of Athens is one of the most important ancient archaeological sites in Greece.
-It was built between 464 and 406 BC, and its name is derived from the Greek word akro, which means “high.”
+Considered a landmark of Athens, the Acropolis is one of Greece’s most important ancient archaeological sites.
+It was built between 464 and 406 BC and is named after the Greek word akro, which means “high.”

-The complex of Acropolis includes important buildings such as the Parthenon, the Erechtheion, the Temple of Athena Nike-nope not that Nike- and the Propylaea.
-In the Parthenon, you will see a huge temple made of marble that was dedicated to the goddess Athena.
+The Acropolis complex includes essential buildings such as the Parthenon, the Erechtheion, the Temple of Athena Nike-nope, not that Nike—and the Propylaea.
+The Parthenon is a huge marble temple dedicated to the goddess Athena.

-On the north side of the complex, there is the iconic temple Erechtheion that was dedicated to the gods Athena and Poseidon.
-There is also the Temple of Athena Nike, which was dedicated to the goddesses Athena and Nike.
+On the north side of the complex, there is the iconic temple Erechtheion, dedicated to the gods Athena and Poseidon.
+The Temple of Athena Nike is also devoted to the goddesses Athena and Nike.

 As for the Propylaea, this one forms the remarkable gate to the Acropolis.
 The gate was built between 437 and 432 B.C.
 The Acropolis of Athens has been a UNESCO World Heritage Site since 1986.

-Over 3 million people a year visit the complex.
-With all the buildings that exist today only as ruins, the Acropolis of Athens still towers over Athens reserving its place on the top of the list of best things to see in the city.
+Over 3 million people visit the complex annually.
+Today, all the buildings are ruins, but the Acropolis of Athens still towers over the city, reserving its place at the top of the list of best things to see.

-We recommend going there in the morning hours if possible.
-Otherwise, you will have to push your way through crowds of people and also it gets really hot at noon.
+We recommend going there in the morning if possible.
+Otherwise, you will have to push through crowds of people, and it gets boiling at noon.

 2-Dionysos Theater